 The law allows your employer to contribute money to your plan also which makes a 401k even more attractive.

-Read Also: Advantages of a 403(b) Retirement Plan
+Advantages of a 403(b) Retirement Plan How to Protect your 401(K) in a Divorce

 A employer who contributes matching dollar amounts to what the employee puts in will help the employee accumulate funds much faster than he could on his own.